c2bo/draft-bormann-identifier-list/draft-bormann-identifier-list.md

 This document defines a new status mechanism using the framework that is given by the Status List {{StatusList}}, thus registering a new mechanism in it's registry.

 This document defines an Identifier List and its representations in JSON and CBOR formats that describe the individual statuses of multiple Referenced Tokens, which themselves are JWTs or CWTs.
-The statuses of the listed Referenced Tokens are conveyed via an array in the Idenitfier List.
+The statuses of the listed Referenced Tokens are conveyed via an array in the Identifier List.
 Each Referenced Token is allocated an unique identifier during issuance.
 The status of each Referenced Token is then linked to its unique identifier.
-Not all Referenced Tokens provided by the Issuer may be present in the Identifier List, the absense of a Referenced Token may therefore be interpreted by a default value.
+Not all Referenced Tokens provided by the Issuer may be present in the Identifier List, the absence of a Referenced Token may therefore be interpreted by a default value.
 An Identifier List may either be provided by an endpoint or be signed and embedded into an Identifier List Token, whereas this document defines its representations in JWT and CWT.

 ~~~ ascii-art